pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/consumer_version_selectors.md

 * `tag`: The name of the tag which applies to the pacticipant (application) versions of the pacts you want to verify.
 Common examples of the tag names used here are `master`, `test` and `prod`.

 * `latest`: Whether or not to verify only the pact that belongs to the latest application version.
 The most common use case is to set this to true.
-When false, null or ommitted, the pacts that belong to *all* application versions with the specified tag will be verified.
+When false, null or omitted, the pacts that belong to *all* application versions with the specified tag will be verified.
 This is to support the scenario when an API has many production versions, and hence pacts (eg. a mobile consumer).

 * `consumer`: Filter pacts by the specified consumer.
-When ommitted, all consumer are included.
+When omitted, all consumer are included.
 This is generally not needed, as the most common use case is to verify pacts for all consumers.
 It is useful in the scenario when an API has multiple versions of one particular consumer in production (eg. a mobile consumer) as well as a single version of another consumer (eg. an API consumer).
 See examples below.

 * `fallbackTag`: If a pact for the specified `tag` does not exist, then use this tag as a fallback.
 This is useful for co-ordinating development between consumer and provider teams when matching branch names are used.

 ## Deduplication

-The Pact Broker API for retriving pacts by selectors deduplicates the pacts based on their *content*.
+The Pact Broker API for retrieving pacts by selectors deduplicates the pacts based on their *content*.
 This means that if the same content was published in multiple selected pacts, the verification for that content will only need to run once.
 This is quite common when there hasn't been a change to a pact for a while, and the same pact content is present in development, test and production pacts.

 ## Examples

-### Verifing the latest development, test and master pacts
+### Verifying the latest development, test and master pacts

 This is the most common use case.